 A higher gross profit margin indicates that a company is efficiently managing its production or procurement costs, while a lower margin may signal inefficiencies or increased costs that need to be addressed.

 In the context of double-entry bookkeeping, every transaction affects at least two accounts.
-The fundamental accounting equation, Assets = Liabilities + Equity, highlights the balance that must always be maintained.
+In real terms, the fundamental accounting equation, Assets = Liabilities + Equity, highlights the balance that must always be maintained.
 When COGS is recorded, it affects both the inventory account and the income statement.
-Here’s how it works:

 -